When I was in college, I had a lot of little hustles. It was college so there was a lot of downtime.

-This is why the the perfect side hustle is a hustle that not only has the potential to become more than a time for dollars trade but will teach you a valuable skill while you build it.
+This is why the perfect side hustle is a hustle that not only has the potential to become more than a time-for-dollars trade but will teach you a valuable skill while you build it.

 Know Your Why

-Is this a short term need or something where you can and want to build something longer term?
+Is this a short-term need or something where you can and want to build something long-term?

-A good side hustle is inherently short term, it's trading time for money and you get it immediately.
-A great one has the potential to scale but doesn't necessarily generate income immediately.
-A good side hustle may be better for your needs because you can't wait on the income to build up a great one.
+A good side hustle is an inherently short-term, it’s trading time for money and you get it immediately.
+A great one has the potential to scale but doesn’t necessarily generate income immediately.
+A good side hustle may be better for your needs because you can’t wait on the income to build up a great one.

 Let’s look at some prime examples of both:

 Driving for Uber is a good side hustle.

 I’ve met a lot of fantastic people who drive for Uber because it’s a way for them to monetize their commute.
 According to the U.S. Census, the average commute time is 26.1 minutes.
 That’s nearly an hour each day!

 If you can turn that hour into cash, while meandering your way home, that’s a very good way to do it.
 You just roll the dice and hope your next Uber ride doesn’t take you farther away from home!